Chris Holcombe – No-Itch, Flame-Resistant Clothes

 VP-GM of Bulwark FR

 Dan Clark: Hot.
 Heavy.
 Stiff.
 Itchy.
 If you’ve worn flame resistant clothing, you know what it feels like.
 But that’s all changing.
-I’m Dan Clark with the Creative Safety Supply podcast, and with us today is Chris Holcomb, the Vice President and General Manager of Bulwark FR.
+I’m Dan Clark, and with us today is Chris Holcombe, the Vice President and General Manager of Bulwark FR.
 FR means flame resistant and now flame resistant means comfort, right Chris?

 Chris Holcombe: That’s exactly right, Dan.